 The project will focus on the saree and the related stories of South Asian women in how and why the saree plays an important part in connecting to their heritage and cultural identity.
 The Saree will be used as a metaphor to explore personal stories of migration, identity, life events and women’s changing status.

-The project will culminate in a documentary style film and an exhibition accompanying workshops at both the Bromley and Croydon Central Libraries in June-August 2019.
+The project will culminate in a documentary style film and an exhibition accompanying workshops at both the Bromley and Croydon Central Libraries in June-November 2019.

 Volunteers exploring the posters during the World War 1 (WW1) will examine how the result of the 4 years conflict initiated the transformation and journey of women’s life that they experience today.
 They will examine every day life of a woman in the early 1900 and after the WW1 to chart the changes in their status and employment opportunities.
 They will use the poster as a storyboard to look at stereo images of women in the society at the time.
 They will share their findings with wider audience by creating a poster Art exhibition at Croydon Library in June & July 2017.
 A seminar at Clocktower will feature a guest speaker from the Brighton University and talks by young people.
 Some old footages and postcards will also be viewed and discussed by the participants.